LaunchCode-Education-Archived/csharp-web-development/src/chapters/interfaces-and-polymorphism/interfaces-and-abstract-classes.rst

    implement *more than one* interface, you can only extend *one* class.
 #.
 Abstract classes may contain non-constant fields, while interfaces can only contain constant
    fields.
 #.
-Interfaces may only contain implementation code inside of default or static methods.
-   Therefore, interfaces can’t contain methods that need to be shared by class instances in the same way that abstract classes do.
-In particular, any method that needs to use an instance property may not be part of an interface, since interfaces don’t have instance properties.
-   Unlike interfaces, abstract classes may have methods which are not static or default and which do have instance properties.

-We should use abstract classes to collect and specify behavior by related classes, while we should use an interface to specify related behaviors that may be common across unrelated classes.
+Abstract classes should be used to collect and specify behavior by related classes, while an
+   interface should be used to specify related behaviors that may be common across unrelated classes.

 .. admonition:: Example